People’s love with Nawaz Sharif could not be removed: Miftah

-ISLAMABAD, Dec 29 (APP):Adviser to the Prime Minister on Finance, Revenue and Economic Affairs, Dr Miftah Ismail Friday said love and affection of the people with former prime minister Muhammad Nawaz Sharif that could not be removed from their hearts.
+ISLAMABAD, Dec 30 (APP):Adviser to the Prime Minister on Finance, Revenue and Economic Affairs, Dr Miftah Ismail has said love and affection of the people with former prime minister Muhammad Nawaz Sharif that could not be removed from their hearts.

 Talking to PTV, he said Muhammad Nawaz Sharif was still most popular leader among the masses, who had contributed their services for the welfare and development of the country.